-As shown in Figure 10-1, operating expenditure increases from \$8.0 to \$10.1 million over the first ten year period.
+Operating expenditure increases from \$7.4 to \$10.2 million over the first ten year period.
 This is due to inflation, network growth and waste growth.

 Figure 10-2: Total Income

 Figure 10-2 shows income is dominated by "other income", which includes fees and charges for disposal, agreed distributions Nelson City Council and waste levy payments from central government.
 Gate charge income is expected to rise for most of the period due to increased charges and increased volumes of waste.